bradystroud/MauiBlazorTemplate/README.md

 Template for MAUI Blazor Applications.

 Contains the basic solution structure needed to build an app that can run on the web, mobile and desktop.
-I will continue to build and improve this template, so your feedback would be appreciated 😊
+I will continue to build and improve this template, so feedback welcome 😊

 ## 🏛 Solution structure
 ```